camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- a message with the same ID was previously published (and is still alive)
+- A message with the same ID was previously published (and is still alive).

 ### `ResolveIncident` RPC

 Resolves a given incident.
-This simply marks the incident as resolved; most likely a call to UpdateJobRetries or UpdateProcessInstancePayload will be necessary to actually resolve the problem, following by this call.
+This simply marks the incident as resolved; most likely a call to UpdateJobRetries or UpdateProcessInstancePayload will be necessary to actually resolve the problem, followed by this call.

 #### Input: `ResolveIncidentRequest`